tpvsinterview/eventservice/README.md

 # eventservice
 Synopsis
-This is a sample application using the VividSeats eventService API
+This is a sample application using the VividSeats eventService API.
+It has view, edit, and delete capabilities.